-Additional Resources and Workforce Cost: Third or last one, if you are going to make a robust disaster recovery plan for infrastructure of any complexity, you are about to spend time and money, although the options for spending here are limitless, your budget isn’t.
+- Additional Resources and Workforce Cost: Third or last, if you are going to make a robust disaster recovery plan for infrastructure of any complexity, you are about to spend time and money, although the options for spending here are limitless, your budget isn’t.
 You will need more hardware, software, and workforce to develop, implement, and keep an effective disaster recovery solution.

 Cost-Effective IT Disaster Recovery Solutions

 An effective disaster recovery solution is most required for business continuity and disaster recovery.
 Put all your attention on these four stages to ensure your IT disaster recovery plan really works for you: